License GuideSOC 17-2171

 Read more

-Unlicensed nuclear engineering is illegal nationwide.
-Violators face civil fines and must return any income earned while practicing without a license.
-States may impose additional penalties for repeat offenses, including short criminal sentences.
-The specific consequences vary by state and violation history.
+Unlicensed nuclear engineering is illegal across all states.
+Violators face civil fines and must forfeit any income earned through unlicensed practice.
+States may impose criminal penalties for repeat offenses, though these typically involve short sentences rather than lengthy incarceration.
+The specific penalties vary by state and depend on whether it's a first or subsequent violation.

 Career Outlook